 The message 'Reboot in progress...' is then displayed on the operator's console, the AX3000 is reset and the new set-up is implemented.
 If a connection problem occurs, a time-out error message is displayed.

-10.3.2 - Obtaining a Configuration
+10.4.2 - Obtaining a Configuration

-To obtain the configuration from an existing AX3000 terminal, use the rsh axname setup_get > /tmp/file<CR>

-'setup_get' command (or 'setup_get_lite' command).
+To obtain the configuration from an existing AX3000 terminal, use the 'setup_get' command (or 'setup_get_lite' command).
 This command sends a list of all AX3000 parameters to standard output.
 Example for Unix/Linux: